architect-team/arcctl/examples/datacenters/aws-k8s/README.md

   the EKS cluster
 - `secret` - Variables and dynamic application outputs will be stored as Secrets on the EKS cluster
-- `ingressRule` - Component ingresses will be registered as kubernetes ingress rules.
+- `ingress` - Component ingresses will be registered as kubernetes ingress rules.
 Each ingress rule will also yield a DNS record pointing to the load balancer to ensure the ingress rule is reachable.
 - `database` - Component databases will be run via RDS.
 Each component database